19 Lin2 臨

 The inner hexagram of Lin is Fu (24), where masculinity recovers and will grow upward.
 Its changing hexagram is Dun (33), to retreat, where the feminine begins to prevail and overpower the masculine; therefore it must be cautious about misfortune ahead.

-Commentary on the text: Lin (the superior approaching the inferior); (the one of) rigidity is gradually growing up; (hexagram Lin is exhibited in the form of) joy (like the lower trigram Dui) and submissiveness (like the upper trigram Kun); (line 2, the one of) rigidity at the middle position (of the lower trigram signifying moderate action) has correlation (with line 5); (there will be a) great and smooth progress by virtue of righteousness.
+Commentary on the text: Lin (the superior approaching the inferior): The one of rigidity is gradually growing up.
+Hexagram Lin is exhibited in the form of joy (as the lower trigram Dui expresses) and submissiveness (responded by the upper trigram Kun1).
+The one of rigidity (line 2) at the middle position of the lower trigram (where the principle of moderation is available) has correlation with line 5; it will progress greatly smoothly by virtue of righteousness.
 It is the norm of Heaven (or Nature).
-Misfortune will come in the eighth month (or in August); (femininity) overpowering (masculinity) won’t be long (from now).
+As to eighth months later (or, when it comes to August) there will be misfortune; femininity overpowering masculinity won’t be long from now.

 The masculine line keeps growing (after its recovery in hexagram Fu) reaching position 2.
 Following this trend, masculinity will prevail.
 It is the great and smooth progress of masculinity approaching femininity but it must proceed moderately and persist in righteousness.
 Otherwise it will result in misfortune.

 Masculine line 2 represents the inner lower trigram Zhen (to move).
 In front are the plains (denoted by the upper and the inner upper trigrams Kun1), signifying nothing can stop it.
 However, it must act according to the principle of moderation (available at the middle position of the lower trigram) and aim for righteousness (available at its correlative position as position 5 is right to it).
 This way the approach of the lower trigram Dui is pleasant while the upper trigram Kun1 expresses submissiveness.